DerekMarshall855/social-media-clone/README.md

 - PUT - /comments/edit/:id - Adds a comment to the list of comments for the post with specified id

 ## Backend todo (Extra)
-- Add likes field for each post & comment (Extra, not originally planned)
+- Add images to db

 ## Frontend todo
-- Add like button (Extra, not orignally planned)
+- Add images for profiles
-- Change to sass (.scss) instead of css
-    - Requires config files to be compatible with typescript